meganz/mpenc_doc/source/background.rst

 author and readers of a logical message; our choice of terminology tries to make this clear and unambiguous.

-For completeness, we note that a real system often unintentionally generates "side channel" information, beyond the purpose of the model.
-This includes:

-- time, space, energy cost of processing
+For completeness, we observe that a real system often unintentionally generates "side channel" information, beyond the purpose of the model.
+This includes the time, space, energy cost of computation; the size, place of storage; the time, size, route of communications; and probably more that we've missed.
+Often but not always, it is not possible to avoid generating much of this information.
-- size, location of storage
-- time, size, route of communications

-and probably more that we've missed.
-Generation of this information is often but not always unavoidable.
-We'll keep this topic in mind for later.

-We've enumerated the types of information that we have - membership, ordering, content, and side channel data.
-Next, we'll discuss how each of the abstract properties (from the previous section) apply to each of these types.
+In summary, we've enumerated the types of information in our model: membership, ordering, content, and side channels.
+Next, we'll discuss and classify the security properties we might want, and apply them to each of these types.

-We currently don't have a good model of what it precisely means to *rejoin* a session; we will probably revisit this topic in the future.

-TODO: rw above a little bit

-.. [#keyv] for example, "WARNING: the authenticity and privacy of this session
+.. [#keyv] For example, "WARNING: the authenticity and privacy of this session
     is dependant on the unknown validity of the binding $key |LeftRightArrow|
     $user" or perhaps something less technical.

+.. [#rejn] We don't yet have a good model of what it should precisely mean to
+    *rejoin* a session.
+This "happens to work" with what we've implemented, but is not easily extensible to asynchronous modes.
+Specifically, it's unclear how best to consistently define the relative ordering of messages.
+We will revisit this topic in future and explore it in more depth.

 Security properties
 ===================